Courage before confidence

 And this approach – taking a big, daunting goal and breaking it down into smaller, more manageable chunks, is a great way to achieve things in life.
 If you do want to write a novel, start by writing something – anything – every day.
 Give yourself a target word count, starting at 200 a day and building until you reach a comfortable limit.
 Write short stories, letters to imaginary friends, character sketches, stream-of-consciousness stuff, just write!
 As your skill and literary dexterity grows, so will your confidence.
 Try it and see.

 As for the courage before confidence approach, think of it like this.
 Remember when you learned to drive?
 How scary was that first lesson?
 Terrifying, I'll bet.
 But, slowly, slowly, you got the hang of steering, and accelerating, and changing gear, and using the mirrors, and all the other stuff you have to do to become a competent driver.
 Then one day, bang!
 Everything just flowed and you did it instinctively, without thought or fear.
 First the courage: to make mistakes, get frustrated, have the instructor yell at you, bump a few kerbs... then gradually the confidence, until you had perfectly mastered a fiendishly difficult new skill.

 Next time you're facing a scary new challenge, remember this analogy.
 Who could possibly step into a car and drive off, perfectly, first time?
 No-one.
 But with time, effort and persistence we can all master even the most complex skills.
-If you would like some help with your confidence call me on 07766 704210, email me at email@example.com or use the contact form to get in touch.
+If you would like to arrange a session call me on 07766 704210, email email@example.com or use the contact form to get in touch.